mjawwad19/MKS22X-FinalProject/README.md

         -we need to code in a game over when this occurs to prevent this.
   - Kevin:
     - separated displaying/construction of field to keep a locked piece in the field instead of redrawing a clean board every frame.
 This allows locking to feed into the field array and be saved.

+ [Day 8] 5/25/19
+ - Kevin:
+  - Implemented fluid movement so that movement registers the frame after a key is registered (overhauled key handling per Mr. K's suggestions in class), includes forcing down a piece and rotations
+  - Implemented the DAS movement style down to the frame
+  - Fixed a bug where the rotation saved so that a new block spawned isn't in the default rotation, also small rotation fixes
+  - Piece lock delay to mimic NES Tetris (this could be causing an issue with pieces being fed in multiple times, not sure yet)
+  - A game over ANIMATION